jessejburton/shorthand/readme.md

 - Each note will be time stamped when it is entered
 - If a note is typed as a todo you can enter a date after to schedule that todo.
 You can enter a date as either 2, 4, 6, 8 numbers.
+  - 1 number uses the format d and defaults to the current month
   - 2 numbers uses format dd and defaults to the current month
-  - 3 numbers uses format mdd
   - 4 numbers uses format mmdd and will default to the current year
-  - 5 numbers uses format mdyy
   - 6 numbers uses format mmddyy and will default to 20yy
   - 8 numbers uses format mmddyyyy